 Poppies

 The best atmosphere in all of Martinborough – Poppies is worth a visit for their homegrown wine as much as it is for their delicious, varied sharing platters.
-An elegant but laid-back venue, surrounded by their vineyard makes it the ideal place for a wedding reception or big celebration.
-A wine tasting will cost $10 and lets you try 6 wines.
+An elegant but laid-back venue, surrounded by their vineyard, makes it the ideal place for a wedding reception or big celebration.
+A wine tasting will cost $10 and let you try 6 wines.
 You can buy their wine exclusively from the cellar door – so make sure to stock up on some!

 Schubert Wines